databendlabs/databend-docs/docs/developer/10-drivers/00-golang.md

 <StepContent number="1" title="Copy and paste the following code to the file main.go">

 :::note
+- The code below connects to a local Databend with a SQL user named 'user1' and password 'abc123' as an example.
+Feel free to use your own values while maintaining the same format.
-The value of `hostname` in the code below must align with your HTTP handler settings for Databend query service.
+- The value of `hostname` in the code below must align with your HTTP handler settings for Databend query service.
 :::

 ```go title='main.go'